MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/category-management-product-creation.md

 ms.dyn365.ops.version:
 ---

-# Product category management
+# Enhanced product and category management

 [!include[banner](./includes/banner.md)]

+This topic describes the enhanced way of managing Retail product categories and products in Dynamics 365 for Retail.
+These enhancements let merchandising managers to view a common structure of product properties between Retail product hierarchy and released product details form of this solution.

-Merchandising managers can use Retail product categories to manage relationships between Retail product hierarchy and released product details.
-To view product categories, in the **Category & product management**  workspace, select **Retail product hierarchy** to open the **New structure of Retail product category** page.
+To learn more about enhanced way of managing Retail product categories we will navigate to **Retail product hierarchy ** from **Category & product management**  workspace, and notice the **enhanced structure of Retail product category page**.

 ![Category & product management workspace](media/LaunchRetailProductHierarchy.png)

-Product properties are divided into basic product properties and Retail product properties, based on the scope of their applicability.
-Retail product properties are *global*, which means that for a given product property, the same value is shared across all legal entities.
-Basic product properties are *legal entity–specific*.
-In other words, a given product property might differ across legal entities, based on individual business requirements.
+In the previous version, product properties were divided into **Basic product properties** and **Retail product properties**, based on the **scope of their applicability**. **Retail product properties** were **global** by scope of applicability, which means that for a given **Retail product property**, the same value is **shared across all legal entities**.
+Whereas, **Basic product properties** are **legal entity specific**.
+In other words, for a given **Basic product property** it's value can differ across legal entities, based on individual business requirements.

-For product properties in the Retail product category, the fields are separated based on their applicability within a group, to reflect the released product details form structure.
+In the new **enhanced** structure of Retail product category, **product properties** continue to be **logically separated** based on their applicability within a group, to reflect the released product details form structure.

 ![Grouping of fields based on their scope of applicability](media/NoticeGroupingOfFieldsBasedOnTheirScope.PNG)